Kiwiengr/Arduino-Font-Pal-Project/README.md

 ```

 ### GENERAL POINTS ABOUT HITACHI HD44780-BASED LCD DISPLAYS:
 The LCD is used write-only, with all screen editing in the screenImage RAM buffer that is then copied to the LCD by the LCDfontManager() function.
 A significant part of any digital controller design that uses a Hitachi HD44780-based LCD is consideration of the font-formatting design, juggling the timing of what is shown on the LCD and when, given the scarcity of CGRAM locations in the HD44780.
-This controller chip can display only eight unique custom characters (CCs), mitigated by the ease with which any CC can be repeated on-screen up to the limit of 40 characters in a 20x2 LCD.
+This controller chip can display only eight unique custom characters (CCs), mitigated by the ease with which any CC can be repeated on-screen up to the limit of the LCD (e.g., 40 characters in a 20x2 LCD).

 With due care during the design phase of a project (such as the EAD EOS TheaterMasters), the limitation on the number of unique CCs can be made to look like many more.
 Easy to overlook but helpful in this regard are the following points: